koaladev/koala-code-review-test/README.md

 - Cypress

 It would be great to see what you can do utilising similar tech in your exercise.

-## Expectations

-Here's what we'd like to see implemented in your solution:

-- Mobile first design
-- Mobile and desktop responsive
-- Type safety
-- Component driven development
-- Test driven design
-- Accessibility

 ## Questions